mayorJAY/MarsAlbum/README.md

 # MarsAlbum

-MarsAlbum is an Android Application that fetches and displays image data gathered by NASA's Curiosity, Perseverance, Opportunity, and Spirit rovers on Mars.
+MarsAlbum is an Android Application that fetches and displays image data gathered by NASA's Curiosity, Perseverance, Opportunity and Spirit rovers on Mars.
 The App fetches the data from [NASA API](https://api.nasa.gov/).
 Each rover has its own set of photos and are being queried separately.
 The App has a Splash Screen, a Home page showing a list of images (and data) captured by a rover on a particular day.
 A user can filter for images captured by any rover on any particular Mars Sol.
 When an image is selected, more details about the image and rover are displayed on a details page.
 It is implemented using Clean Architecture, Model-View-ViewModel (MVVM) pattern and uses Modern Android Development pattern and libraries.
 Adequate Unit Tests were also implemented in the codebase.

 Get the sample [APK here](https://github.com/mayorJAY/MarsAlbum/blob/main/media/MarsAlbum.apk)